treeverse/lakeFS-samples/04-data-quality-checks-with-lakeFS-hooks/README.md

       - LAKEFS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE
       - LAKEFS_SECRET_ACCESS_KEY=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
 ```
-{.note}
-Attention Mac users: In `macOS Monterey (version 12)` and above, they added a new service used for AirPlay that listens on port 5000 by default.
-Due to that, you may not be able to work with lakeFS hooks locally.

 * Start the docker containers: `docker compose up -d`
 * Once you have your Docker environment running, check out the following services: